 More comprehensive information is available on all these matters through the Human Resources Department.
 In the event of any discrepancy between this web site and the underlying plan documents, the underlying documents shall govern.
 The College may modify benefits at any time without prior notice.

-Oxford is not licensed to insure for routine, non-emergency medical care abroad.
+Cigna is not licensed to insure for routine, non-emergency medical care abroad.
 You will not be reimbursed for the costs of any routine care that you incur while abroad.
-If you are planning to live and work abroad on a grant or sabbatical leave, please be aware that health coverage through Oxford is limited to emergency care.
+If you are planning to live and work abroad on a grant or sabbatical leave, please be aware that health coverage through Cigna is limited to emergency care.
 You may wish to explore well in advance of your trip whether routine healthcare is available through institutional or governmental plans in the host country.
 In addition, Barnard now offers Gateway Premier international medical coverage; information is available in Human Resources.
 Anyone wishing to explore this option should make an appointment with HR no less than one month before leaving the U.S.

 Lastly, anyone traveling abroad for the College should complete an application for evacuation insurance with C.M.I., which provides coverage for evacuation services should you need to return to the U.S. for a medical emergency.
 Applications should be completed no later than 3 weeks in advance of leaving the U.S.